Have you got a trampoline that could do with a new life? Why not turn it into a DIY trampoline chicken coop?

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎

-Thanks to American Nettings for this great project.
-You can get step-by-step instructions here…
+Thanks to American Nettings for this great trampoline chicken coop project.
+You can get the step-by-step instructions here…

-If you liked this project, you will also like viewing chicken coop ideas…
+If you liked this project, you will also like viewing these chicken coop ideas…